Thompson and Meserve's Purchase, New Hampshire

 Thompson and Meserve's Purchase is a township in Coös County, New Hampshire, United States.
 The purchase lies entirely within the White Mountain National Forest.
-As of the 2020 census, the population of the purchase was 1.
+As of the 2020 census, the population of the purchase was one.

 In New Hampshire, locations, grants, townships (which are different from towns), and purchases are unincorporated portions of a county which are not part of any town and have limited self-government (if any, as many are uninhabited).

 Thompson and Meserve's Purchase is notable for encompassing the northern slope of Mount Washington, including a large portion of the Mount Washington Auto Road and Cog Railway.

 History

-Thompson and Meserve's Purchase was sold by Commissioner Willey to Samuel W. Thompson of Conway and George P. Meserve of Jackson, New Hampshire, in 1855 for $500.
+Thompson and Meserve's Purchase was sold by Commissioner Willey to Samuel W. Thompson of Conway and George P. Meserve of Jackson, New Hampshire, in 1835 for $500.

 Geography

-The purchase is situated just north of the summit of Mount Washington and includes much of the northern Presidential Range, including Mount Adams, the second highest mountain in New Hampshire at 5774 ft, and Mount Jefferson, the third highest peak at 5712 ft.
+The purchase is situated just north of the summit of Mount Washington and includes some of the Presidential Range, including Mount Adams, the second highest mountain in New Hampshire at 5774 ft, and Mount Jefferson, the third highest peak at 5712 ft.
 The highest point in the purchase is 6000 ft above sea level on the slope of Chandler Ridge, just north of the summit of Mount Washington.
 To the east of the Presidential peaks lies the Great Gulf, a deep glacial cirque.
 The Appalachian Trail crosses the purchase, close to the crest of the Presidential Range.

 According to the United States Census Bureau, the purchase has a total area of 48.0 km2, of which 1239 sqm, or 0.003%, are water.
 The west side of the purchase is drained by the headwaters of the Ammonoosuc River, including its tributaries Clay Brook and Jefferson Brook, while the northwest corner of the purchase is drained by streams that flow north to the Israel River.
 Both the Ammonoosuc and the Israel River are part of the Connecticut River watershed.
 The east side of the purchase is drained by the West Branch of the Peabody River, coming out of the Great Gulf and part of the Androscoggin River watershed.